Skip to main content

 Pregnancy

 Rybrevant may harm an unborn baby.
-Females who are able to become pregnant may need a pregnancy test to make sure they are not pregnant before treatment.
+Females who can become pregnant may need a pregnancy test to make sure they are not pregnant before treatment.
 Use birth control while using this medicine and for at least 3 months after your last dose.
 Tell your doctor if you become pregnant or think you may be pregnant.

 Breastfeeding